This is the best nuts and seeds carb chart that will help you decide the best nuts and seeds to eat and which to avoid.

 Use the carbs charts to choose the best nuts to snack on that have the least carbs.

 Take a look at the best keto nuts, and which nuts you may want to enjoy a small amount of sparingly to control your carb intake.

 Nuts and seeds are keto, especially if you snack on high-protein low-carb nuts.
 You must control how many you eat each day as part of reducing your carb intake.
 How many carbs per day you enjoy will depend on whether you are following a keto diet or a low-carb diet.
 The macro calculator will help you decide.

 When you first start living low carb, I bet you were excited to learn we can snack on nuts and seeds again.
-We no longer count calories and we no longer fear high fat foods, in fact increasing our healthy fats are encouraged (read here why that is).
+We no longer count calories and we no longer fear high-fat foods.
+In fact, increasing our healthy fats are encouraged.

 - VOLUME - Nuts are easy, portable and so easy to overdo.
 They can be oily and salty which is designed to hit our "bliss point".
 This encourages the packet to disappear before our very eyes.

 - HIGH CARBS - Many don't realise how high in carbs some nuts and seeds can be.
 I can hear the groans already as I tell you to avoid cashews, chestnuts and pistachios.

 Snacking on nuts is so much better than snacking on high-carb junk food, and groundnuts such as almond flour are brilliant for low-carb baking.
 But make no mistake, the volume you may be consuming and the high carb contents of some nuts, can be the number one saboteur of weight loss.

 So let's take a closer look at the most common nuts and seeds with their carb values.